 STEM Internship Scheme - Notes to Participating Employers

-With the support from the Innovation and Technology Fund (ITF), Career Centre (CC) of Hong Kong Baptist University (HKBU) has launched the HKBU STEM Internship Scheme for STEM graduates and students.
+With the support from the Innovation and Technology Fund (ITF), the Career Centre (CC) of Hong Kong Baptist University (HKBU) will continue to host the HKBU STEM Internship Scheme for STEM students.
 The scheme aims to encourage STEM students to gain innovation and technology (I&T)-related work experience and to foster their interest in pursuing a career in I&T.

 Requirements / Details of the Internship

-- Companies providing internships which contain I&T elements are welcome to support the scheme.
+- Companies providing internships that contain I&T elements are welcome to support the scheme.

 - The internship period must be at least one month.
 However, priority will be given to companies who can offer a vacancy for three consecutive months or more.

 - Both local & non-local students of selected programmes are eligible to join the scheme.
 Local students are defined as the holders of Hong Kong Permanent Identity Card.
 Non‒local students are students not classified as local students and should be subject to the conditions of stay of the visa/entry permit issued to them by the Immigration Department.

 - With the support of ITF, a monthly subsidy of $10,500 capped at three months per student (i.e. $31,500) will be reimbursed to the participating employer after the internship.

 - Each participating student may receive the allowance under the scheme for more than one internship place in the same academic year (September 2020 – August 2021, for a maximum of 3 months), provided that the employers are not the same and the internship periods do not overlap.

 - The internship cannot be used to meet the compulsory requirement for graduation of a degree programme.
 However, if the internship period is longer than that duration of the compulsory requirement, the portion of the period in excess could be covered by the scheme.